therealsphinx/support.balsamiq.com/content/sales/update.md

 weight: 290
 ---

-If you have a Balsamiq Mockups 3 for Desktop license or if the [maintenance](/sales/maintenance/) on your Mockups for Confluence or Mockups for JIRA license is current, you can update at any time.
+If you have a Balsamiq Mockups 3 for Desktop license or if the [maintenance](/sales/maintenance/) on your Mockups for Confluence or Mockups for JIRA Server license is current, you can update at any time.
 Details on how to update are here:

 *   [Mockups for Desktop](/installation/update/)
 *   [Mockups for Confluence Server](https://docs.balsamiq.com/confluence/admin-guide/#updating-instructions)